Hajong marriage: Polygamy

 Polygamy is very rare among the Hajongs.
 Traditional Hajong culture does not prohibit nor explicitly encourage polygamy, except as a way to obtain male children.

 Remarriage

 Widows are allowed to remarry in the Hajong society and this type of marriage is called Hang'a or Sang'a in Hajong.
-This marriage is mostly performed for young widows by her inlaws or the village headman.
+This marriage is mostly performed for young widows by their inlaws or the village headman.